haniibrahim/f90getopt/README.md

 ## Example

 This is a full working example and it make use of long and short options.
 It is well documented and should answer most questions without referring a manual.
-If you need further information, go to the [Wiki page](https://github.com/haniibrahim/f90getopt/wiki).
+If you need further information, go to the [Wiki](https://github.com/haniibrahim/f90getopt/wiki).

 ```f90
 program f90getopt_sample